Can you recommend your favourite budget places to stay in London…a good budget hotel or hostel?

 Generator Hostel, London

 Hope you enjoyed my suggestions.
-If you have any budget friendly places you would recommend while staying in London , pleased do share below. ( PS If you are visiting London, you maybe interested in my cheap eats guide to London by locals Julia Rampen and also Steve Lowy Plus here is a recent guide we wrote listing 50 cool things to do for free in London.
+If you have any recommendations of where to stay in London a budget, please do share below. ( PS If you are visiting London, you maybe interested in my cheap eats guide to London by locals Julia Rampen and also Steve Lowy Plus here is a recent guide we wrote listing 50 cool things to do for free in London.

 Please note that some links on this post and blog contain affiliate referrals.
 By clicking through, you are helping me reduce this site’s running costs plus please note- I only link and recommend places I prefer.